Murat Kurnaz: Torture at Kandahar, Afghanistan

 After finally being released, Kurnaz wrote a memoir of his years at Guantanamo, which was published in German in 2007 and in English the following year.
 The following sections contain mostly material from his account.
-He said that he was chained to the floor of an aircraft with other prisoners and kicked and beaten by US soldiers during a flight to Kandahar.
+He said that he was chained to the floor of an aircraft with other prisoners and kicked and beaten by US soldiers during a flight from Pakistan to Kandahar.
 Upon his arrival, although his head was covered with a sack, he could make out soldiers filming and photographing them.
 Later the US released such photos to the media as "evidence" of his capture in the Afghanistan war zone, although Kurnaz and all the prisoners had just been flown in from Pakistan.

 US soldiers stripped Kurnaz naked, and threw him into an outdoor barbed wire pen with about twenty other prisoners.
 The prisoners were left exposed to freezing cold, rain and snow.
 The soldiers threw over the fence some MREs ("Meals Ready to Eat") that had been opened and stripped of most of their contents.
 Kurnaz estimated they received less than 600 calories per day; human beings need more than 1,500 calories to survive.